Stelmaszv/StiilFriend-3.0/README.md

 <h2>Main features in the project</h2>
 <ul>
   <li>A few feautures works in real time.Chat & notification a name of few </li>
-  <li>Dashbord works silimar to facebook you can see post form each grup or evant </li>
+  <li>Dashbord works silimar to facebook you can see post for each grup or evant </li>
   <li>Authorization with JWT tokeen </li>
 </ul>